The Thrive For Good Growing Food Course

 Soil Prep Options

-But to dramatically increase your chance of success, I’ll show you how to prepare a garden bed in a way that is proven to produce big yields in a small space.
+It’s conceivable that your soil has such great natural fertility that little needs to be done.
+However, to dramatically improve your chances of success, I’ll show you how to prepare a garden bed in a way that has been proven to produce big yields in a small space.

 I’ll also mention some other options you could use instead.